 So long as the property is the seller’s homestead or is being sold to a family member, the S.A.F.E.
 Act licensing requirement does not apply.

 When the buyer gets a refinance loan, the original, wrapped note is paid and released, and the seller keeps any cash that exceeds the payoff amount of this first lien.
-The main difference between a wrap and a conventional sale is that the seller must wait until the wraparound note matures in order to receive the full sales proceeds in cash.
+The main difference between a wrap and a conventional sale is that the seller must wait until the wrap note matures in order to receive the full sales proceeds.
 Remember: no balloons.
 Read Wraparound Transactions in Texas.

-(1) The anonymity trust is usually established as part of a broader asset protection plan.
-It is a relatively simple document that is executed along with a warranty deed conveying real property into the trust.
+(1) Anonymity Trust.
+The anonymity trust is usually established as part of a broader asset protection plan.
+It is executed along with a warranty deed conveying the property into trust.
 The traditional way for a trust to hold property is in the name of “John Jones, Trustee for the 123 Oak Street Trust;” however, it is just as feasible to hold title in the name of the trust alone – e.g., the “123 Oak Street Trust.”
-County clerks have no problem recording a deed into the name of a trust so long as the trustor´s/grantor´s signature is acknowledged.
+County clerks have no problem recording a deed into the name of a trust so long as the trustor’s/grantor’s signature is acknowledged.
 Title companies do not like this arrangement, however.
 They decline to insure title in the name of the trust without the trustee being expressly named, citing the fact that a trust is not a legal entity; and if a title company is handling the subsequent sale of property that is currently in an anonymity trust, they will certainly ask to see the trust agreement and will likely also require that a new deed be executed into the trust which names the trustee.
 This re-deeding is not usually a problem for investors, since their anonymity has been maintained throughout the duration of ownership.
 Mission accomplished.

-Most trust transactions are handled and closed in an attorney´s office without the participation of a title company.
+Most trust transactions are handled and closed in an attorney’s office without the participation of a title company.
 If the buyer/trust beneficiary wants to know the status of title, a title report can always be purchased at a reasonable cost.

 Drafting the trust is critical.
 Certain types of these trusts also allow the original seller to retain a beneficial interest (always a bad idea) that allows the original seller to a share of the profits when the property is flipped.
-Others permit the original seller to have a "power of direction" over the trustee – an even worse idea.
+Others permit the original seller to have a power of direction over the trustee – an even worse idea.

 Information in this article is proved for general educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 This firm does not represent you unless and until it is retained and expressly retained in writing to do so.